 Our monthly meeting is held on the first Saturday of most months.
 A few months have dates or location changed for special events.
 Our December meeting is suspended in favor of a dinner party for the members.

 Next meeting will be Saturday October 2.
-The location is still at the Red Cross building Which now Belongs to the Sandusky County Chamber of Commerce.
+The location is the same building which now Belongs to the Sandusky County Chamber of Commerce.
 Email Jay for information.

 The meeting starts at 9:00 AM, social time starts around 8:00 AM, and after the meeting or 10:00 AM whichever is later there is time for presentations or discussions.
 These can be technological, historical, or personal in nature, and you do not have to be a member to attend.
 Have a question about Amateur Radio, have another hobby or interest that you can give a talk on, or just want some extra time to discuss anything, we can give you time to get them done.

-The Red Cross is Moving but the Sandusky County Chamber of Commerce is going to allow us to use the building.
+The Sandusky County Chamber of Commerce is going to allow us to use the building.
 Please email Jay for more information.

 Sandusky County Chamber of Commerce

 Fremont, OH 43420

 Technical discussion or program: 10:00 AM or after the meeting whichever is later.